-- (3) Persons entering Namibia by - - (a) air under subregulation (2) may only enter the country through Hosea Kutako International airport in Windhoek or Walvis Bay airport in Walvis Bay; and - (b) road, sea or railway or on foot under subregulation (2) may only use ground border ports of entry that have been specifically designated on a reciprocal basis for that purpose by the Minister responsible for home affairs and immigration. - (4) Persons permitted to enter Namibia under subregulation (2) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised person a negative SARSCOV-2 PCR test result from the country of departure, which test result - - (a) is not older than seven days calculated from the date that the sample for testing was taken; and
+- (3) Persons entering Namibia by - - (a) air under subregulation (2) may only enter the country through Hosea Kutako International airport in Windhoek or Walvis Bay airport in Walvis Bay; and - (b) road, sea or railway or on foot under subregulation (2) may only use ground border ports of entry that have been specifically designated on a reciprocal basis for that purpose by the Minister responsible for home affairs and immigration. - (4) Persons permitted to enter Namibia under subregulation (2) may not enter Namibia unless such persons at the time of entering Namibia present to an authorised person a negative Antigen Rapid

+Diagnostic Test test result or SARS-CoV-2 PCR test result from the country of departure, which test result-

-(b) was issued by a laboratory that is certified in the country of issue to issue SARSCOV-2 PCR test results.
+- (a) is not older than seven days calculated from the date that the sample for testing was taken; - (b) was issued by a laboratory that is certified in that country to issue Antigen Rapid Diagnostic Test test results or SARS-CoV-2 PCR test results.

-[subregulation (4) substituted by section 5(a) of Government Notice 309 of 2020 and by section 6 of Government Notice 326 of 2020]
+[subregulation (4) substituted by section 5(a) of Government Notice 309 of 2020, by section 6 of Government Notice 326 of 2020 and by section 6 of Government Notice 54 of 2021]